varpon/opendistroforelasticsearch/README.md

 * `portlint` is happy
 * `poudriere bulk` passed
+* the package is being tested

 ## TODOs

-* deploy the package to the development environment
+* document how to try the port